Donatien Gomis

 Donatien Gomis (born 7 November 1994) is a Senegalese professional footballer who plays as a centre-back for Guingamp.

 Career

-Gomis moved from Senegal to France at the age of 6 and began playing football at Niort, and thereafter played at the youth academies of Saint-Liguaire, Chauray and FC Saint-Cyr.
+Gomis moved from Senegal to France at the age of 6.
+He holds both Senegalese and French nationalities.

+He began playing football at Niort, and thereafter played at the youth academies of Saint-Liguaire, Chauray and FC Saint-Cyr.
 He began his senior career with Chauray in 2015.
-He moved to Angoulême in 2017 where he played for 3 seasons.
-In 2021, he moved to Les Herbiers and the next year he moved to Concarneau in the 2021-22 season in the Championnat National on 15 June 2021.
+He moved to Angoulême in 2017 where he played for three seasons.
+In 2021, he moved to Les Herbiers and the next year he moved to Concarneau in the 2021–22 season in the Championnat National on 15 June 2021.
 After a successful season as a starter, he moved to the Ligue 2 club Guingamp on 21 June 2022.

+On 13 May 2023, Gomis refused to represent Guingamp in a Ligue 2 match against Sochaux due to the team uniforms featuring a rainbow-themed decoration as a part of a campaign against homophobia.